CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

 Lattice Conversion Factors
 ---------------------------

-In the code where we manually implement secretion at the cell’sCOM we use strange looking variables ``lmf_length``, ``x_scale`` and ``y_scale``.
+In the code where we manually implement secretion at the cell's COM, we use strange-looking variables like ``lmf_length``, ``x_scale`` and ``y_scale``.
 CC3D allows users to run simulations on square (Cartesian) or hexagonal lattices.
-Under the hood these two lattices rely on the Cartesian lattice.
-However distances between neighboring pixels are different on Cartesian and hex lattice.
+Under the hood, these two lattices rely on the Cartesian lattice.
+However, distances between neighboring pixels are different on Cartesian and hex lattices.
 This is what those 3 variables accomplish.
-The take home message is that to convert COM coordinates on hex lattice to Cartesian lattice coordinates we need to use converting factors.
+The take-home message is that to convert COM coordinates on hex lattice to Cartesian lattice coordinates, we need to use converting factors.
 Please see writeup **“Hexagonal Lattices in CompuCell3D”** (http://www.compucell3d.org/BinDoc/cc3d_binaries/Manuals/HexagonalLattice.pdf) for more information.
-To convert between hex and Cartesian lattice coordinates we can use ``SteppableBasePy`` built-in functions (``self.cartesian_2_hex``, and ``self.hex_2_cartesian``) – see also Twedit++ CC3D Python menu Distances, Vectors, Transformations:
+To convert between hex and Cartesian lattice coordinates we can use ``SteppableBasePy`` built-in functions (``self.cartesian_2_hex``, and ``self.hex_2_cartesian``).
+You can use Twedit++'s Python snippets menu: Distances → Vectors → Transformations to get code like this:

 .. code-block:: python